What to Do

 2. If you still have problems with the lens (and you have an error message on the body), turn off the camera, remove the lens, remove the battery from the camera for 30 seconds, put the battery back in the camera, put on the lens, and turn on the camera.
 This resets the camera.
 If your lens is now working correctly, good for you.

 3. If you are still having problems, the contacts themselves may be dirty.
 Repeat step 2, but clean the contacts on the lens (they are gold rectangles in the photo above) on the lens while it is off the camera.
 With a clean, soft, dry, lint free piece of cloth, gently rub the contacts.
 Put the lens on the camera and try again.
-If things still aren't working, gently rub the lens contacts with a soft pencil eraser.
-Don't get eraser-dust inside the lens .
-I should also add that you are doing this at your own risk, but there are times the eraser bit works when the soft cloth doesn't.
+If things still aren't working, try a little isopropyl alcohol on your clean, soft cloth.

 4. If none of the above restores your lens to normal functioning, try one or more different lenses on your camera to see if they work.
 If your other lenses work, the problem is with your non-working lens.
 If the other lenses don't work either, the problem is most likely with your camera.

 5. The contacts in your camera that connect with the lens may not be clean.
 Very gently try rubbing the contacts in the camera (in some cameras they are retractable gold pins, see the photo below) with your clean, soft, dry, lint free piece of cloth.
 You do this at your own risk!
 Don't damage or bend the electrical pins inside your camera, and don't touch anything else inside the throat of the lens mount (like the very vulnerable reflex mirror).
 If you are lucky, your lenses will now work.
-If not, send the camera to the repair shop.
+If not, and the problem is with your camera (none of your lenses work) send the camera to the repair shop.

 Gold Pins in a Recent Model Electronic Camera